rNLKJA/UoM-DS-2019-2024/Database-Management-System/README.md

 - It is an important constraint of the database.
 - In the dependency preservation, at least one decomposed table must satisfy every dependency.
 - If a relation R is decomposed into relation R1 and R2, then the dependencies of R either must be a part of R1 or R2 or must be derivable from the combination of functional dependencies of R1 and R2.
-- For example, suppose there is a relation R (A, B, C, D) with functional dependency set (A->BC).
+- For example, suppose there is a relation R (A, B, C, D) with a functional dependency set (A->BC).
 The relational R is decomposed into R1(ABC) and R2(AD) which is dependency preserving because FD A->BC is a part of relation R1(ABC).

-### Multivaled Depedency
+### Multivalued Dependency
 - Multivalued dependency occurs when two attributes in a table are independent of each other but, both depend on a third attribute.
 - A multivalued dependency consists of at least two attributes that are dependent on a third attribute that's why it always requires at least three attributes.